codalogic/exodep/README.md

 ## hosting

 The `hosting` command provides an easier and less error prone way of setting a URI template for common hosting providers.
-Currently Github and Bitbucket are supported.
+Currently Github, Bitbucket and Gitlab are supported.
 In effect, the default is `github`.

 Examples:

     hosting bitbucket
     hosting github
+    hosting gitlab

 ## variables